 A Nipper Spiker Machine uses hydraulic pressure to drive the spikes through the tie plates and into the railroad ties.
 Before these types of machines were invented, all spiking was done by hand.
 It was a time-consuming and labor-intensive process and often a refined area for many railroad workers — historically known as “gandy dancers.”

 The Anchor Applicator Machine applies new tie anchors to the rail.
 Tie anchors prevent the rail from moving longitudinally along the track, a situation that is referred to as track buckling in the rail industry.

 Finally, the Super Gang uses a Switch Ballast Tamper Machine to “tamp” or pack the track ballast under railroad ties to make the track more uniform.
 Ballast consists of granite stone that has been crushed to standard dimensions.
 It is used to transfer the weight of trains to the underlying foundation, which helps keep the track in place and also facilitates drainage of water.
 Railroads spent $1 billion on ballast alone in 2011.

 With a 140,000-mile outdoor network, railroading is one of the nation’s most capital-intensive industries.
-In 2014, railroads plan to spend $25 billion to do things such as maintain bridges, lay new track, purchase equipment and upgrade signal systems.
+In 2014, railroads plan to spend approximately $26 billion to do things such as maintain bridges, lay new track, purchase equipment and upgrade signal systems.
 In fact, railroads spend more than five times the amount of the average U.S. manufacturer on capital expenditures.
 As the demand for safe, cost-effective freight transportation grows, America’s freight railroads will continue to maintain and expand the track on which America’s economy rides.